GFW-knocker/gfw_resist_HTTPS_proxy/Direct_DoH/How_Make_Our_DoH/README.md

-# how to make your DNS over HTTPS server
+# how to make your DoH server
 1. install nginx<br>
 <code>apt install nginx-light</code>
 2. add these line in file